letra:wrbhh_6kkym= abecedario

-We type letters into our computers every day, but have you ever considered how a machine made of electronic switches understands an ‘A’ from a ‘B’?
-This article is here to uncover the hidden digital language that translates simple alphabet letters into the code that powers our modern world.
+We type letters into our computers every day.
+But how does a machine made of electronic switches actually tell an ‘A’ from a ‘B’?
+That’s the question this article digs into.
+Behind every keystroke sits a hidden digital language, one that converts alphabet letters into the binary code that runs everything we use.
+It’s simpler than you’d think, and far stranger.

 Computers had to figure out a way to represent abstract human symbols with simple on/off electrical signals (binary).
 It’s a fascinating challenge.